cj-hilder/ble-hr-tool/README.md

 | ★★☆ | ≥ 45 | Moderate |
 | ★★★ | ≥ 65 | Strong |

-**A note on the score:** The score is a biofeedback signal, not a target to chase.
-It complements the graph and allows for session statistics to be calculated.
+**A note on the score:** The score complements the graph and allows for session statistics to be calculated.
 With practice, healthy nervous systems are commonly capable of scores above 65 (three stars), though healthy older adults may find lower scores typical.
-With dysautonomia, scores in the 20–30 range early on are common and a reasonable starting point.
-What is informative longitudinally is stability and trend over weeks rather than any individual session score.
-A low score, or a flat HR line, is commonly observed when the ANS is fatigued or depleted.
-Scores often rise over time as the practice develops.
+With dysautonomia, scores in the 20–30 range or a flat HR line early on are common and a reasonable starting point.

+The score naturally rises and falls during a session — this is normal and expected.
+During the session you will ideally increase the score and hold it stable for a period of time.
+Improvement will show as higher scores and longer periods of sustain over time.

-Changes in the score during a session or during the day may be a useful cue to stop for the day, particularly if you have achieved a stable score that then declines during the session or over the day.
+Changes in the score during a session may be a useful cue to stop for the day, particularly if you have achieved a stable score that then declines and **stays low**.
+A low score is commonly observed when the ANS is fatigued or depleted.

 Tracking your star rating and score over weeks may be of interest as one of several markers of autonomic state.
 However, the primary value of resonance frequency breathing is the practice itself; the score is intended to help you improve your practice.